-When the country implemented a national lockdown and travel restrictions due to the current health crisis, Paul-André Calatayud and his kenyan colleagues had to organize in order to keep their research and laboratory work going.
+When the country implemented a national lockdown and travel restrictions due to the current health crisis, Paul-André Calatayud and his kenyan colleagues had to find a way to ensure that their research and laboratory work could keep going.
 They indeed cannot stop their activity as they breed insects that require daily care.

 Paul-André is an IRD researcher, based at the International Centre of Insect Physiology and Ecology (icipe), in Nairobi, since 2016.
 When not working from home, the researchers followed the new requirements within the research organization: wearing a mask, temperature control, hand and instrument disinfection, etc.